The use of any recording device, either audio or video, and the use of flash photography, is strictly prohibited.

 Dr. John Winkler recently retired from his faculty position after teaching for 39 years at the WVU School of Music.
 He continues to play Principal Trumpet in the Wheeling Symphony Orchestra.
 Kathy is an active piano teacher, collaborative pianist, and performer.
 Kathy and John just completed their 23-year tenure as directors of the Adirondack Performing Arts Fellowship in New York.
 Their favorite pastime is spending time with their 8 grandchildren.
 “Kathy and I are thrilled to be able to direct this presentation in its third year.
 We look forward to you joining us in this 2024 production of Journey to the Cross!

 Ian has worked in live production for ~15 years across concerts, festivals, theater, and corporate events, averaging 200+ performances a year.
-He is a Production Manager at Blumenthal Arts in Charlotte, NC, while continuing to do freelance work.
+He is a Production Manager with LEMG in Charlotte, NC, while continuing to do freelance work.

 Jennifer has an impressive and diverse skill set when it comes to theater!
 As the Tech Director for The Lion King and Stage Manager for Journey to the Cross, she's played a key role in making those productions run smoothly.
 Being a Stage Manager requires a lot of organizational skills, attention to detail, and the ability to coordinate all the moving parts of a production, which she does well given her background.
 Her vocal degree from Prairie Bible College adds another layer to her expertise, and she is excited to be using her strong musical background as she participates on-stage as part of the chorus.
 She thrives balancing both behind-the-scenes and on-stage work.